Eddie’s Dental Journey: Why Dog Dental Care Matters (And How to Protect Your Dog’s Teeth and Save Money)

-Katie A
+- Katie A

-• 4 min read
+- 4 min read

-When I adopted my dog, Eddie, at six-years-old, I took him to the vet for a full checkup.
+When I adopted my dog, Eddie, at six years old, I took him to the vet for a full checkup.
 The vet noticed tartar buildup, so they did dental X-rays—and the results shocked me: Eddie needed 11 teeth removed.

-After surgery, Eddie was left with just one top molar, his canines, and most of his bottom teeth—but the vet assured me he’d feel much better once those bad teeth were gone.
-They were right.
+After surgery, Eddie was left with just one top molar, his canines, and most of his bottom teeth.
+The vet assured me he’d feel much better once those bad teeth were gone.
+They were right!
 The only painful part was the $1,400 bill (pet insurance doesn’t cover pre-existing conditions—more on that in a future post).
+After that, I promised myself I’d protect the teeth Eddie had left like they were precious jewels.
+Dog dental care is critical for health and preventing worse health issues.

 Why Dental Care Matters for Dogs